vinmal74/DU/README.md

 Cataloging & Classification Quarterly, 56, 592-606. http://dx.doi.org/10.1080/01639374.2018.1504847

 Maltese, V (2024).
 Addressing digital transformation in universities: how to effectively govern, trust and value your data.
-To apper in:
+Soon in:
 Journal of Telecommunications and the Digital Economy, Special Issue on Emerging Technologies and Innovation for Digital Economy and Transformation